Stop Press: New Campaign 2016 kicks off - 'Neuter your pet cat for just £5!'

 No pussy-footing around – neuter now!

-This page provides information on the benefits of neutering, what is involved and how the costs can be reduced to as little as £10.
-The benefit to the cat is considerable – and it ensures that you are not responsible for the increasing feral population of cats leaving more and more without homes, hungry, without shelter and on the streets.
-Please see the section below on how you can have your cat neutered for only £10.
+This page provides information on the benefits of neutering, what is involved and how the costs can be reduced via our voucher scheme.
+The benefit to the cat is considerable.
+Neutering ensures that you are not responsible for the increasing feral population of cats leaving more and more without homes, shelter, hungry, and on the streets.
+Please check with us or your vet about vouchers and costs.
 Leaflets are available in the following languages, please click on the language you wish to view the leaflet in: English, Urdu, Gujarati, Punjabi, Bengali, Hindi

 Why Neuter Cats?